openkim-hackathons/StackingFaultFCC__TD_000000654321_000/README.txt

 VI.
 Short description of various files in the test driver:

-   1. runner: The main script
+   1. test_driver: The main script
    2. make_lammps_input.py: Used by "runner" to generate the LAMMPS input files
-   3. dump_edn.py: Used by "runner" to dump the results in .edn format for KIM
    4. kimspec.edn: Describes the metadata associated with the Test Driver
    5. LICENSE.CDL: License document
    6. Makefile: Dummy file